MarcDiethelm/such.less/README.md

 ## TODO
-- [x] Mature the file file structure and architecture
+- [x] Mature the file structure and architecture
 - [ ] Plan install mechanisms (bower, npm, component, jam, volo...)
 - [x] Build step
 - [ ] Decide what to do with layout.less